Super Nintendo Entertainment System: Peripherals

 The Super NES controller design expands on that of the NES, with A, B, X, and Y face buttons in a diamond arrangement, and two shoulder buttons.
 Lance Barr created its ergonomic design, and he later adapted it in 1993 for the NES-039 "dogbone" controller.
-The Japanese and PAL region versions incorporate the four colors of the face buttons into the system's logo.
-The North American version's buttons are colored to match the redesigned console; the X and Y buttons are lavender with concave faces, and the A and B buttons are purple with convex faces.
+The Japanese and PAL region versions incorporated the four colors of the face buttons into the system's logo.
+The North American version's buttons were colored to match the redesigned console; the X and Y buttons are lavender with concave faces, and the A and B buttons are purple with convex faces.
 Several later controller designs have elements from the Super NES controller, including the PlayStation, Dreamcast, Xbox, and Wii Classic Controller.
 This face button layout is on future Nintendo systems since the Nintendo DS.

 Several peripherals add to the functionality of the Super NES.
 Some are required by certain games, such as the Super Scope light gun, and the Super NES Mouse for a point and click interface.
-Various third-parties, under license from Nintendo, released multitap adapters connecting up to five controllers into a single console, starting with the Super Multitap by Hudson Soft in conjunction with the Super Bomberman series.
-Specialized third-party controllers, such as the AsciiPad and Super Advantage (the successor to the NES Advantage) by Asciiware, and the Capcom Fighter Power Stick, an arcade-like joystick controller by Capcom designed specifically for Street Fighter II.
+Hudson Soft released the Super Multitap in conjunction with Super Bomberman, a multi-player adapter for the Super NES that allows up to four additional controllers to be connected into the control deck's second controller port for up to five possible simultaneous players in supported titles.
+Many other peripheral manufacturers would follow suit with their own multi-player adapters for the Super NES, both officially licensed and off-brand, such as the Super Links by Bulletproof Software (based on the Hori Multitap by Hori in Japan) and the Super 5-Play by Performance.
+All Super NES titles that support the Super Multitap or its compatible derivatives feature a "Super NES Multi-Player Adapter" logo on their packaging or cartridge label.
+Japanese Super Famicom titles used a Multiplayer 5 (マルチプレイヤー5) logo instead, which was Nintendo's generic name for the Super Multitap and its compatible derivatives.

+Various specialized joypad and joystick controllers were created by third-party companies such as Asciiware (the AsciiPad and the Super Advantage), Capcom (the Capcom Fighter Power Stick and the Capcom Pad Soldier), Hudson Soft (Super Joy Card), Hori (Super Commander and the SGB Commander) and Konami (the Hissatsu Command Controller), among others.
 Unusual controllers include the BatterUP baseball bat, the Life Fitness Entertainment System (an exercise bike controller with built-in monitoring software), the TeeV Golf golf club, and the Justifier (a revolver-shaped light gun made by Konami for Lethal Enforcers).